 On the day it launched, Disney+ was only available in the United States, The Netherlands and Canada.
 A week later, the streaming service opened up in Australia and New Zealand.
 Within three months, the company announced that more than 28.9 million people had subscribed to Disney+.
-Almost all of Europe will get Disney+ in 2020.
-Most of the expansion happens in March when 24 nations, including Austria, France, Germany, Ireland, Italy, Spain, Switzerland and the United Kingdom go live.
-Much of the rest of Western Europe will receive Disney+ by this summer.
+Over the course of 2020, the streaming service expanded across Europe and went live in India and Indonesia.
+Future expansion in Latin America, Europe and elsewhere will combine Disney+ into a new streaming service called Star.

 Writing a review of Disney+ that doesn’t get too fan-boy isn’t easy.
-Other than a few opening-day glitches, there really isn’t a lot that you can complain about Disney+.
+There really isn’t a lot that you can complain about Disney+.
 By consolidating high-quality content from Disney, Pixar, Lucasfilm, Marvel, the Muppets, National Geographic and more into one place, Disney+ was destined to be successful.

-But by offering all of that with premium features at a low $7 monthly price, Disney stands to dominate the on-demand streaming industry.
+But by offering all of that with premium features at a low $7 monthly price (rising to $8 in March), Disney stands to dominate the on-demand streaming industry.